CUBRID/cubrid-testtools/CTP/README.md

 			env.instance1.broker2.BROKER_PORT=35500
 			```
 			```
-			# Define the path of test cases used for testing, it should be checked out on test node.
+			# Define the path of test cases used for testing, it should be checked out on test instance node.
 For shell heavy, shell long and ha shell, scenario should be configured accordingly.
 			scenario=${HOME}/cubrid-testcases/shell
 			```
 			```